taylanates24/object_detection_and_tracking/README.md

 `Detection` is a TensorRT module of YOLOX-x model.

-`min_hits` is the the number of consecutive frames where an object appears.
+`min_hits` is the number of consecutive frames where an object appears.
 After min_hits, a tracker is created for that object.
-The aim is minimization of false positives.
+The aim is the minimization of false positives.
 It can be changed in `inference.yaml` file.

+`max_age` is the number of consecutive frames that a tracked object cannot be detected.
+That means the object may go out of frame.
+After `max_age`, the tracker is deleted.